Zealen-Demos/UrtheCast-Notification/README.md

 The build process is comprised of the below components

 #### GitHub
+Github is no repo of choice.
+Here we are using Github Actions with a .py set of instructions to build the project with SAM.
+Our secret credentials from AWS are stored here to access the build.

 #### SAM
+SAM will help us deploy Serverless architecture in AWS.
+When the action is kicked off, the .yml template for our infrastructure is converted to CloudFormation format and built in an environment powered by Github Actions.
+The results are sent to a bucket in AWS.

 #### Build Artifacts
+This bucket isn't part of our IaC, so it isn't meant to be managed in this project.
+All this bucket is responsible for is ensuring our build artifacts can be accessed by CloudFormation.
+The Github Action also facilitates this with AWS CLI.

 #### CloudFormation
+Deploys and maintains our application stack.

 ## Assumptions